agrawal-rohit/pearl-ui/documentationwebsite/docs/theming/customize-theme.md

   <h6>Dark Mode</h6>
 </div>

-#### Molecular component config
+#### Configuring Molecular Components

-A molecular component is analogous to a **Molecule** in the [Atomic Design](../getting-started/introduction#atoms-and-molecules) methodology.
-Many components used in an actual app are molecular components (eg. Button, Datepicker, Modal, etc), and use the [useMolecularComponentConfig](../hooks/useMolecularComponentConfig) hook to enable their respective **component style configuration**.
+Molecular components, analogous to **Molecules** in the [Atomic Design](../getting-started/introduction#atoms-and-molecules) methodology, are more complex components used in an actual app, such as Button, Datepicker, Modal, etc. These components use the [useMolecularComponentConfig](../hooks/useMolecularComponentConfig) hook to enable their respective **component style configuration**.

-The component config format for a molecular component is as follow:
+The component config format for a molecular component is as follows:

 ```js
 export default {